Aikon-platform/discover-demo/api/README.md

 ### Deploy

-Copy the file `.env.template` to a file `.env`.
+Copy the file `.env.template` to a file `.env.prod`.
 Change it to `TARGET=prod`, and indicate the appropriate credentials.

 Install docker and the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) following NVIDIA's instructions (this will be needed for the docker to use the GPU).

-Cherck the directory binding in `docker.sh` is correct (TODO: use env variable).
+Modify the directory and user binding in `docker.sh` to ensure it is correct.

 Build the docker using the premade script: